nclvrps/mersenne_trinomial/README.md

 This repository also contains **verify_gf2_trinomial.py**, a Python script that uses only GMP via the gmpy2 package, but does not use the NTL or GF2X libraries.
 It does an independent double-check that the factors in a certificate file are indeed valid, using slow but "obviously correct" algorithms.
 It generally takes a couple of days to do what **check-ntl** does in a couple of minutes.
+It has already been used to re-verify all of the certificate files of Brent et al.

 ## Programs ##

-The longstanding **factor** program in [the apps subdirectory of the GF2X library repository](https://gitlab.inria.fr/gf2x/gf2x/-/tree/master/apps?ref_type=heads)
-(not to be confused with the GNU coreutils utility of the same name) has been used for this purpose, but it is a CPU-based program.
-These newer AI-written programs use CUDA to run on GPUs with greater throughput.

-These programs are used as follows:
+The programs can be used as follows:
 * **coarse_sieve_wide** finds all factors of degree M or less globally across the entire range of s in a single run.
 It is run iteratively, with the survivors of a degree-M run being used as input to the degree-M+1 run.
 This only needs to be done once by one well-equipped person, since the feasibility of large M depends on the amount of GPU memory available.
 At the moment, degree 37 has been achieved: the incremental run from degree 36 to 37 took about 38 hours on a T4 with 16 GB.
-* **factor** (the previously existing CPU-based program) can be used with `-skip M` and `-maxd N` command-line settings to perform a single cycle of squares/products and GCD.
+* **factor** (the previously existing CPU-based program used by Brent et al.) can then be used with `-skip M` and `-maxd N` command-line settings to perform a single cycle of squares/products and GCD.
 Note that **factor** enters a special mode if the `-s0` parameter is greater than the `-s1` parameter: it ignores them both and simply reads s values from standard input instead.
 * **tsfactor** is then used to find the smallest factor for any value of *s* that survived the preliminary **coarse_sieve_wide** and **factor** filters.

+All of these programs are licensed under GPL 3.0

 # VERY preliminary and minimal instructions:

-These programs were written by Claude Fable and Claude Opus, except as noted.
-Human authorship of AI code is claimed only for purposes of GPL licensing.
+The programs are not yet finalized, since additional optimizations are being attempted.

 ## global coarse sieve